MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/build-pages-400-500-errors.md

 ## Overview

-If a request isn't successful, the server issues HTTP response status code errors.
+If a request isn't successful, the server issues HTTP status code error responses.
 The 404 status code is captured and returned if a page isn't found, and the 500 status code is captured and returned if a server error occurs.
 In Dynamics 365 Commerce, application users can build custom status code error response pages that are shown to users for these status code error responses.

 ## Build a status code error response page